 3.1 | Go/NoGo Task

 Distribution of RT data was tested for normality using a Shapiro-Wilk test, finding that the data did not significantly deviate from Gaussian distribution (W = .93, p = .082).
 Median RTs were therefore evaluated further using parametric statistical tests.
 Differences between median RTs were compared across the two prime conditions (Go, NoGo) and three reward conditions (-10p, 0p, +10p) using a 2×3 repeated measures ANOVA.
-A significant main effect of prime was found (F(1,23) = 21.48, p <.001, ηp2 = .48), with RTs in Go primed trials being significantly faster than those in NoGo primed trials.
-A significant main effect of reward was also found (F(2,46 = 17.02, p < .001, ηp2 = .43).
+A significant main effect of prime was found (F(1,23) = 21.48, p <.001, ηp2 = .48), with RTs in Go primed trials being significantly faster than those in NoGo primed trials (Figure 2A).
+A statistically significant main effect of reward was also found (F(2,46 = 17.02, p < .001, ηp2 = .43).
 Further analysis of the data revealed this main effect to be due to RTs in the +10p condition being significantly faster than in both the 0p condition (p < .001), and in the -10p condition (p = .004).
 RTs in the -10p condition were also significantly faster than those in the 0p condition (p = .005).
 However, no statistically significant interaction was found between prime and reward conditions (p > .05), suggesting that prime and reward effects acted independently.

 NoGo stopping rates were defined as the percentage of trials where participants successfully inhibited their response to NoGo cues in each reward/prime condition.
-Differences between percentage stopping rates in NoGo trials were also compared, and a significant main effect of prime was found (F(1,23) = 45.36, p < .001, ηp2 = .664), with percentage stopping rates in NoGo primed trials being much higher than those in Go primed trials.
-A significant main effect of reward was also found (F(2, 46) = 3.86, p = .043, ηp2 = .14), and further analysis showed that this effect resulted from the NoGo stopping rate being lower in the +10p reward condition than in the 0p reward condition, meaning participants made more incorrect responses to NoGo cues in gain compared to no incentive conditions.
+The percentage stopping rates in NoGo trials were analysed using a 2×3 repeated measures ANOVA , and a significant main effect of prime was found (F(1,23) = 45.36, p < .001, ηp2 = .664), with percentage stopping rates in NoGo primed trials being much higher than those in Go primed trials (Figure 2B).
+A statistically significant main effect of reward was also found (F(2, 46) = 3.86, p = .043, ηp2 = .14), and further analysis showed that this effect resulted from the NoGo stopping rate being lower in the +10p reward condition than in the 0p reward condition, meaning participants made more incorrect responses to NoGo cues in gain compared to no incentive conditions.

-A bar chart showing the RTs across reward and prime conditions can be seen in Figure.
-2A, and a bar chart showing NoGo stopping rates across reward and prime conditions can be seen in Figure.
-2B.

 Finally, the percentage Go-success rates were analysed using a 2×3 repeated measures ANOVA.
-This analysis revealed statistically significant main effects of both the prime (F(1,23) = 101.02, p < .001, ηp2 = .82) and reward (F(2,46) = 36.26, p < .001, ηp2 = .62) and a statistically significant interaction between reward and prime (F(2,46) = 16.18, p < .001, ηp2 = .41).
+This analysis revealed statistically significant main effects of both the prime (F(1,23) = 101.02, p < .001, ηp2 = .82) and reward (F(2,46) = 36.26, p < .001, ηp2 = .62) and a statistically significant interaction between reward and prime (F(2,46) = 16.18, p < .001, ηp2 = .41) (Figure 2C).
 The main effect of prime was due to Go-success rates being significantly higher in Go-primed trials compared to NoGo-primed trials, and the main effect of reward was due to Go-success rates being significantly better in no-incentive trials compared to gain (p < .001) or loss (p < .001) trials, and in gain compared to loss trials (p = .002).
 The interaction between reward and Go/NoGo prime was found to be due to the statistically significant difference between Go- and NoGo-primed trials in gain and loss, but not in no incentive conditions.
-A bar chart showing Go-success rates across reward and prime conditions is shown in Figure 2C.

 3.2 | Discounting task